 To zoom in a segment of a chart, select it with your mouse.

 To restore the default scaling of a chart, double-click on its legend.

-This tab shows the response time metrics and navigation timings.
-They are grouped by web tests and steps associated with the compared runs:
+This tab shows the duration metrics and navigation timings.
+They are grouped by scripts and steps associated with the compared runs:

 |DOM Load Time||

 The total time it took to load and construct the DOM.
 The DOM is considered completed when the